10 reasons Costa Rica should be on your 2018 travel list

 Costa Rica is an unbelievable destination, full of sights, sounds and climates and voted one of the happiest, most bio-diverse countries in the world.
 I recently took a trip for House of Coco thanks to the Costa Rican tourist board & British Airways (you can grab a copy of the magazine here now for my full Costa Rica article) to the tropical paradise in Central America to venture into the wilderness and experience what a “Pura Vida” way of life is really like...

 There is something for every traveller here - beach lovers, surfers and divers quickly feel right at home along the coasts while there's amazing retreats for couples or those in search of a relaxing break, the country’s natural beauty and diverse spas and retreats are the perfect place to get pampered.
 Thrill seekers have met their match further inland where you can head to explore Costa Rica’s volcanoes, rain forests, cloud forests, and rivers primed for white-water adventures.
 The best time to go to Costa Rica is in the dry season (roughly mid-Nov to April) and cheapest time to travel is either January, February or July and August.
+Check out Skyscanner to find the cheapest flight.

 1. The flight